 Sediments from the Nura River in Kazakhstan (see Photos 3.7 and 3.8) also had more than seventeen times higher mercury concentration compared to the maximum concentration from Zaporizhzhia in this study.
 This is likely due to Nura being contaminated with mercury and PCBs from old industrial operations (Petrlik et al. 2015).
-Nevertheless, the maximum concentration of almost 10 mg/kg in sediment L1 from Zaporizhzhia is seven to twenty times higher than the maximum values found in sediments from the western Balkans or Thailand, including sites affected by coal power plants (Mach et al. 2018; Saetang et al. 2013; Šír et al. 2015).
-However, for arsenic, even the maximum value from sediment L2 from Zaporizhzhia is lower than those from Balkan or Thai locations affected by coal or chemical industries, or mining.
-This is not the case for lead, which reached a higher value in sediment L2 than the maxima measured in studies from the Balkans, Thailand, or France.
-However, it is lower than the maximum lead value measured in sediments from the Nura River in central Kazakhstan.
+Nevertheless, the maximum concentration of almost 10 mg/kg for mercury in sediment L1 from Zaporizhzhia is seven to twenty times higher than the maximum values found in sediments from the western Balkans or Thailand, including sites affected by coal power plants (Mach et al. 2018; Saetang et al. 2013; Šír et al. 2015).
+However, for arsenic, even the maximum value from sediment L2 from Zaporizhzhia is lower than those from Serbia (up to 1,444 mg/kg) ; (Sakan et al., 2024), Thai locations affected by coal or chemical industries or mining or in Bílina River, Czech Republic (39.03 - 79.12 mg/kg dm) ; (Kohušová et al., 2010).